stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 ## Help With Your Writing

 There are many sources of help for your writing assignments.
 I am happy to meet with you all term during my office hours or by appointment.
-Each of you will meet with our TA for 45 minutes each week to go over your writing and plan revision.
+Each of you will meet with our tutor for 45 minutes each week to go over your writing and plan revision.

 If you require further help, the [Dartmouth Writing Center](http://dartgo.org/writingcenter) is a free support service that is dedicated to helping students through all stages of the writing process and at any point in their undergraduate careers.
 In one-on-one appointments, peer tutors use facilitative approaches to engage students in active dialogue about writing and help them grow as writers.
 Tutors can help students develop strategies for generating ideas, find and evaluate research sources, outline and organize information, and revise completed drafts.
 Students may schedule an appointment with a peer tutor by visiting [Dartmouth Writing Center website](http://dartgo.org/writingcenter).